Silverfeelin/Starbound-SpawnableItemPack/README.md

 * Spawn any item in any quantity.
 * Filter items by categories.
 * Filter items by item identifiers or names.
+* Filter items by rarities.
-* Change settings such as the level of generated weapons in the advanced settings menu.
+* Change settings such as the level of generated weapons.
- * You can open this menu by selecting the cog in the top right corner of the interface.
+* Randomize generated items before spawning them.
+* Copy existing items by dragging them on the item slot.

 ## Potential Issues
 * Game updates that remove items may cause issues, as the mod uses it's own item dump to populate lists.